-The anonymised data from this study will be shared with the collaborating partners who are organising and funding this research work, including the MultiViVax Consortium funded by the European Commission.
+The anonymised data from this study will be shared with the collaborating partners who are organising and funding this research work, including the Wellcome Trust and the MultiViVax Consortium funded by the European Commission.
 Data from this study may be used to file patents, licence vaccines in the future or make profits in other ways.
 You will not be paid for any part of this.
-Data from this study may be used as part of a student post-graduate degree, for example a MD or PhD.
+Data from this study may be used as part of a student post-graduate degree, for example an MD or PhD.